How to Monitor Staff Performance? Top 7 Tips for Managers

 Sometimes, the way to increase motivation and see if staff members really want to excel is to let them monitor themselves and their performances.

 Implementing checklists, and activity logs and creating schedules helps them build the initiative to do well.
 Not only that, but it also increases engagement and a personal drive to succeed.
-Time-management tools like Anasa and Trello can help employees track their tasks, and deadlines and collaborate more efficiently across different departments.
+Time-management tools like Asana and Trello can help employees track their tasks, and deadlines and collaborate more efficiently across different departments.

 Giving employees self-monitoring tools for the long run helps them pick up new skills, such as time management, problem-solving, accountability and more.